 What is the closest thing to all-purpose flour?
 Cake flour.
 Cake flour can be substituted for all-purpose flour at a 1:1 ratio.

 Other substitutes for all-purpose flour depend on what you are making.
 If you are making a baked good, you may be able to substitute in self-rising flour by removing the baking soda or baking powder from the recipe.
-100 g of all-purpose flour would have about 1 teaspoon of a leavening agent such as baking soda or baking powder.
+100 g of all-purpose flour would have about 1 tsp. of a leavening agent such as baking soda or baking powder.
 If you are able, remove that amount of leavening agent from your recipe.

 Whole wheat flour is unrefined and can be a substitute for all-purpose flour in breads and other hearty baked goods.
 There is more flavor to it, so it would not be a great substitute in a roux or baked goods that need something mild flavored.